jpl1337/OSPREY-SEC/blueteamguide.md

 ```
 Keep in mind aliases only last until you log out.
 If you want them to persist, you will need to add the commands exactly as shown above to the end of a file called `~/.bashrc`

+## Backups

+You should keep backups of the following files.

 #### Package Management
 If you come from a Windows environment, you most likely install software by downloading an executable from some dodgy website and hoping it doesn't have malware in it.
 Software on Linux is managed a little differently.
 Each distribution has its own "package manager", which is the way you install software.
 This way, you're sure of getting software that you don't have to search for and don't have to pray won't install BonziBuddy on the side.
 Some of these package managers are listed below: